 - Quick-dry fabric: With fabric designed to dry fast from yesterday’s downpour, your pants are ready to go in the morning if you’ve been rained on.
 You’ll likely want to get quick-dry fabric if you know there’s a light downpour at most.

 - Durable water repellent (DWR): If you live in a place where the weather changes frequently and you could be hiking in a downpour, look for treatment with DWR or other water-resistant finish.
 It stops water from penetrating the fabric or soaking a fabric all the way to your skin.
-You’ll be happy you made this choice if you the weather turns unexpectedly.
+You’ll be happy you made this choice if the weather turns unexpectedly.

 When you are out hiking for hours at a stretch, you may want functional features that help you stay organized and protected from the elements.
 Pick a pair with pockets where you can stash sundries like a map or snacks—especially if you’re wearing a giant pack that’s a hassle to take on and off.
-At minimum, look for at least one large pocket that fits your phone.
+At a minimum, look for at least one large pocket that fits your phone.
 Zippered pockets add extra security.
 Side thigh pockets don’t interfere with a climbing harness.

 - Sun protection: Clothing that has an ultraviolet protection factor (UPF) rating will help protect your skin against harmful UV rays.